lerkasan/boanerges/README.md

-Please visit the deployed project at [http://lerkasan.net](http://lerkasan.net)

  The project is an interactive system that helps job seekers to practice answering technical interview questions.

 The project embraces cutting-edge AI technologies and is built with the following technologies:
 ChatGPT API, AWS Polly and AWS Transcribe.
 Deepgram Stream API.